manjeetsaggi/drupal-6-modules/int_meta/README.txt

 expose fields associated with CCK content types.
 These fields will auto- matically show up in the dropdown listings on the configuration settings pages.

+Under adminstration settings, there is an option to change the "Integrated Metatags Settings".
+From this page, you can configure how Metatags are trimmed, with specific options for the "description" and "keywords" tags.
+Each has the option to select to trim based on word count or string length.
+Select the desired radio button and enter a value to cap at.
+To not trim at all, enter 0 as the value for the trimming cap.
+These settings are applied to every Metatag this module will produce.

+NOTE: various websites will say different things about the maximum length of a Metatag, especially the description and keywords tags.
+For example, Google will only display the first 150 characters of the description when displaying search results, but claims to retain more.
+It has also been observed that search engines tended to dislike sites that have too many keywords in their Metatags.

-There are no general-purpose configuration settings for this module.
-Instead, you configure each content type individually from their content type page.
+You configure each content type individually from their content type page.
 A "Metatags" tab/local task will appear for each content type.
 The URL for this will be something like admin/content/types/{type}/metatags (Drupal 5) or admin/content/node-type/{type}/metatags (Drupal 6).
 To configure the default